Apr 27, 2017–Sep 3, 2017

 Nov 25, 2016–Jun 25, 2017

-Expanding on the contemporary art exhibition From Generation to Generation: Inherited Memory and Contemporary Art’s focus on recollections and reconstructions of the past, The Yud Video Project’s theme is memory.
+The Yud Video Project features twenty-five short videos that were selected among more than 700 submissions, and that altogether present a wide range of interpretation of what memory means today.
 Artists of all backgrounds were encouraged to submit their videos of five minutes or less to be shown in the stunning Stephen & Maribelle Leavitt Yud Gallery.

 In a series of audio stories, The Museum’s Teen Art Connect interns share a layered quilt of myth and memory from the perspective of Bay Area teens in 2016.
 Exploring their own family narratives allowed these students to claim and understand how moments of the past transform, beyond memories, into relationships and outlooks in the present.